How to spend your summer break...

 Start a blog

-If you love writing, taking photos, or interacting with people online (or all of the above!), start a blog.
-Don't worry about whether it will be popular. how many followers you'll get or if your friends will laugh at you, that's not important.
+If you love writing, taking photos, or interacting with people online, start a blog.
+Don't worry about whether it will be popular. how many followers you'll get or if your friends will thinks it's weird, that's not important.
 Blogging is a great creative outlet and will most likely prompt you to get out and about to create content.
 You might even make some great online friends and having a blog is a great thing to add to your CV too - it's a win-win.

 Explore your own country